sydneymcolumbia/sydneymcolumbia/README.md

 Wheaton College Model UN & Special Events Committee: President, spearheading alumni engagement and special events.

 📈 Finance Expertise
-Options and derivatives investing with a focus on managing Greeks and PnL drivers in response to global events.
+Options and derivatives investing with a focus on managing PnL drivers in response to global events and predictive analysis.